Video-as-Agent/VideoAgent/README.md

 The official codebase for training video policies in VideoAgent

-NEWS: We have released another repository for running our Meta-World and iTHOR experiments [here](https://github.com/Video-as-Agent/VideoAgent_exp)!
+NEWS: We have released new set of checkpoints for MetaWorld with better performance.

 This repository contains the code for training video policies presented in our work
 [VideoAgent: Self improving video generation](https://arxiv.org/pdf/2410.10076)